Humboldt-Universität zu Berlin - Israelite History in its Ancient Near Eastern Context

 Dissertation project

-Discursive Wisdom?!
-New Perspectives on the Poetics and Composition of Prov 10:1–22:16 (working title)
+Knotted Knowledge: New Perspectives on the Poetics and Composition of Prov 10:1–22:16

 As early as 1873, Franz Delitzsch characterized, in his pivotal commentary on the Book of Proverbs, the composition of Prov.
 10:1-22:16 as a wave-like movement.
 Recent research also takes up Delitzsch’s observation, and suggests a development towards a sapientia discursiva – in other words, a coherent wisdom discourse.
 It is striking, however, that the concept of the discursivity of wisdom remains poorly defined.
 My dissertation aims to define more precisely the compositional (non-linear) techniques at work in discursive wisdom.
 Furthermore, my dissertation will reflect on them from a methodological perspective, in the light of poststructuralist approaches.